kubernetes/kubernetes/docs/devel/releasing.md

 1. fork a new branch `release-X.Y` off of `master` at the given git hash;
 1. do a series of commits on the branch for `vX.Y.0-beta`, including versionizing the documentation and doing the release version commit;
-1. mark the `vX.Y.(Z+1)-beta` tag at the beta version commit;
+1. mark the `vX.Y.0-beta` tag at the beta version commit;
 1. prompt you to do the remainder of the work, including building the appropriate binaries and pushing them to the appropriate places.

 ### Publishing binaries and release notes

-Whichever script you ran above will prompt you to take any remaining steps, including publishing binaries and release notes.
+The script you ran above will prompt you to take any remaining steps, including publishing binaries and release notes.

-## Origin of the Sources
+## Injecting Version into Binaries

-TODO(ihmccreery) update this
+*Please note that this information may be out of date.
+The scripts are the authoritative source on how version injection works.*

 Kubernetes may be built from either a git tree (using `hack/build-go.sh`) or from a tarball (using either `hack/build-go.sh` or `go install`) or directly by